3 Common Meta Description Mistakes and How to Fix Them

 General and empty sentences like “You can find everything you're looking for on this page” offer no concrete benefit to the user.
 Such descriptions are perceived as low-quality by search engines and fail to persuade searchers to click.
 An effective meta description should clearly state the page's main promise and prompt the user to take action.

 What you need to do is briefly and clearly define the solution or information offered on your page.
-Using original and action-oriented phrases that directly address the user will increase your click-through rate.
+Using unique and action-oriented phrases that directly address the user will increase your click-through rate.
 For example, descriptions like “Find out how to avoid the most common mistakes when writing meta descriptions and see correct application examples here” directly meet expectations and attract visitors.

 Using Short, Concise, and Action-Oriented Sentences